-Another question that we frequently hear from those who have been in a car accident is in regards to what happens if the at-fault driver is uninsured.
+Another question that we frequently hear from those who have been in a car accident is what happens if the at-fault driver is uninsured.
 A similar question is, “What happens if I was in a hit-and-run accident?”
-In both cases, the victim of a crash may feel as though they have no recourse, as the driver either a) cannot be identified or b) doesn’t have insurance to cover the cost of your injuries.
+In both cases, the crash victim may feel as though they have no recourse, as the driver either a) cannot be identified or b) doesn’t have insurance to cover the cost of your injuries.
 When this is the case, there may be some other options available–

 3. The Insurance Adjuster Added Me on Social Media – Should I Accept?

 NO!
 After your accident, you’ll likely interact with the insurance adjuster many times.
 Chances are, they’ll be very nice and friendly – helpful.
 What’s more, the insurance adjuster may even go so far as to add you as a friend on a social media site, such as Facebook or Instagram.

 While you may think that this is perfectly innocuous, don’t be so quick to accept; the insurance adjuster may be trying to gather evidence that they can use to reduce the value of your claim.
 Insurance adjusters are notorious for finding any way to devalue a claim, and your social media account may provide the keys.

 For example, you may have pictures on your social media site showing you smiling and having a good time; or a check-in at your favorite recreation area.

 These can be used to tell a jury that you are being untruthful about your injuries and that you wouldn’t be “smiling” or at a recreation point if your injuries were as serious as you claim.
 It is wise to refuse any social media friend requests after an accident and ensure that your profiles are set to private.
 Better yet, get off social media altogether until your case is resolved..